 Inside Scoop: One World Observatory

 A visit to the One World Observatory is a journey like no other!
 Start by ascending to the top of the tallest building in the Western Hemisphere in less than sixty seconds, in state-of-the-art "Sky Pod Elevators" that feature a floor-to-ceiling LED screen showing the ever evolving New York skyline.
+This sky portal will take you up to the observation deck, where you'll get a view of the city from the 102nd floor.
+It's a view of New York that you'll never forget as you set your sights on Lower Manhattan and the Statue of Liberty.
+Plan ahead to purchase priority tickets or a flex pass, which will make your trip up to the top of the Freedom Tower that much better.
 Once reaching the 100th floor, visitors can take in panoramic, uninterrupted views on the main platform; the 101st floor features three dining areas and the 102nd has a private event space that can accommodate up to 300 people.

 Entering the Main Observatory, visitors are greeted at the Global Welcome Center, where a large video screen offers salutations in various languages.
 They then view a program short, Voices, which tells the personal stories of the men and women who built One World Trade Center.
 The Main Observatory space includes an interactive “concierge”—City Pulse—where visitors can seek information on various neighborhoods and receive personalized recommendations.
 HD video monitors provide close-up views.